PDegenPortnoy/pydb/README.md

 With the SQL Parser now parsing CREATE, INSERT, and SELECT, it's time to add DELETE.
 I've also added basic persistence for the Table object using the `Pickle` library.
 That was super easy to implement and take advantage of the `Engine._find_table()` method for the SELECT statement.
 It's pretty exciting to restart the database engine and have the data that was INSERTed still be there.
 Required for a basic DB, but exciting to add nonetheless.

+DELETE has been implemented and works on any field for the table.

 # Design
 The top level class will be the REPL, which will create and own the Engine.
 The Engine owns an array of Tables.
 The Table owns root RowNode, which is a linked list of RowNodes.
 When commands are issued, the Engine uses the SQLParser to parse the command and then invokes the corresponding internal action method.